elvis972602/Kemono-scraper/README.md

 ## Config File
 config file is in `./config.yaml`
-Option in config is same as flag option, but without `--` prefix, and will be overridden by flag option .Can set the not often changed option in config file, and use flag option to override it
+Options in config file are the same as command-line flag options, but will be overridden by flags (if both exists).
+Usually used for setting the default settings for the scraper.
 Example:
 ```yaml
 banner: true